Shylock-Hg/blog-hugo/content/post/2018/2018-02-16-nltk-FreqDist.md

           )
 ```

-  With Conditional Frequency Distribution,you can count multi-dimention(each cond) item.
+  With Conditional Frequency Distribution,you can count multi-dimension(each cond) item.

 ## API of ConditionalFreqDist